 Equality is for both men and women

-Most often women lose out due to a lack of equality.
+Most often, it's girls who lose out when there is a lack of equality.
 Men have more power and money in the world.
-However, men lose out in other ways.
-For instance, men have fewer close friends than women, and men don’t live as long as women.
-Why do you think this is?
+But boys lose out in other ways.

 There are political objectives for equality